 City of Shelbyville - Tom DeBaun, Mayor

-The City of Shelbyville is a committed partner in the efforts to establish and grow the Purdue Equine Center in Shelby County.
+The City of Shelbyville is a committed partner in the efforts to establish and grow the Centaur Equine Diagnostic and Surgical Center in Shelby County.
 The City already has dedicated over one million dollars to jump start this process.
-In today’s climate of fiscal restraint shown by most governmental agencies, that level of financial participation is not seen often and is a clear indication of our commitment to the project.
+In today's climate of fiscal restraint shown by most governmental agencies, that level of financial participation is not seen often and is a clear indication of our commitment to the project.

 More than that, however, is the value that the City of Shelbyville, and I as the Mayor see in the partnership with Purdue University.
 Shelbyville and Shelby County have a rich agricultural heritage and view this partnership as an opportunity to enhance our natural capabilities and assets as a community.
 Additionally the proximity of the site to the Intelliplex Certified Technology Park, which is another partnership between the City, Shelby County and Major Hospital, illustrates our shared vision for investing time and resources into the future of technical and medical advancement in this region.